aidans/ramp/notes/README.md

 Seems surprisingly hard to interpret!
 The temporal structure we saw above is visible but not easy to see.

 To discuss in the meeting!
+Latest release [here](https://github.com/aidans/ramp/releases/tag/RAMP_DemographicGridmap-v1.6).